 “Show yourself.”
 The man raised his pistol.

-“Are you going to shoot me?
-I am defenceless.”
+“Will you shoot me?
+I am unarmed.”

 “Your slave has confessed everything.
 You would do well to surrender.”